coder/docs/admin/workspace-management/ssh-access.md

 ### SSH environment variables

 OpenSSH handles environment variables differently than most container processes.
-Workspace variable overrides for OpenSSH sessions are set by `~/.ssh/workspace` and `/etc/workspace`.
+Environment variable overrides for OpenSSH sessions are set by `~/.ssh/environment` and `/etc/environment`.
 Note that these values will override those specified in the Dockerfile `ENV` directives.

-At workspace startup, Coder injects the image defined environment variables into `~/.ssh/workspace`, as well as a set of Coder-defined defaults.
+At workspace startup, Coder injects the image defined environment variables into `~/.ssh/environment`, as well as a set of Coder-defined defaults.

 The following snippet shows an example of what this file may look like for a new workspace.